rchillyard/Number/README.md

 [Number (part 2)](https://scala-prof.medium.com/number-part-2-7925400624d5), and [Fuzzy, lazy, functional numeric computing in Scala](https://medium.com/codex/fuzzy-lazy-functional-numeric-computing-in-scala-4b47588d310f)

-The Number project provides mathematical utilities where error bounds are tracked (and not forgotten).
+The _Number_ project provides mathematical utilities where error bounds are tracked (and not forgotten).
 All functions handle the transformation or convolution of error bounds appropriately.
-When the error bound is sufficiently large compared to a number, that number is considered to be zero.
+When the error bound is sufficiently large compared to a number, that number is considered to be zero (see **Comparison**).
 This implies that, when comparing numbers, any significant overlap of their error bounds will result in them testing as equal (according to the _compare_ function, but not the _equals_ function).